jjestra/netivreg/README.md

 ## Usage

-In the output folder within this repository, there is a do-file named `output.do` that replicates the tables from the manuscript '`netivreg`: _Estimation of Peer Effects in Endogenous Social Networks_' using the datasets found in the `data` folder in this repository.
+In `Files` folder within this repository, there is a do-file named `manuscript_output.do` that replicates the tables from the manuscript '`netivreg`: _Estimation of Peer Effects in Endogenous Social Networks_' using the datasets found in the same `Files` folder in this repository.